Isn’t it true that everyone has a vacuum? It’s perhaps one of the most popular cleaning gadgets in your house.

 However, purchasing a vacuum cleaner is not that simple.
-Most of the time, we focus on the vacuum’s brand, suction, or style.
+Most of the time, I focus on the vacuum’s brand, suction, or style.
 However, one of the most essential features to consider when buying a new one is its lifespan.

 This post may contain affiliate links.
 Full disclosure here.